 Although the industrial revolution through the utilization of fossil fuel and minerals from the nineteenth century played a very significant role in changing global climatic change and affected the lives the crop has taken a silent part in the total changing of the environment.
 For cropping, forests, wetlands, and water bodies were cultivated as per man’s desire and need.
 Many species are facing extinction for the use of chemical fertilizer and pesticides.
 Although hybridization and clonal propagation have increased production and productivity but affected the beauty of natural diversity.
 Cropping culture: Creation of habitat and to fulfill the required basic needs e.g. irrigation and use of sub-soil water, terracing, manuring, weeding, waste disposal, etc. are the important factors those influence the surroundings.
 For instance, hills are terraced, water bodies are converted to marshland by landfilling, streams and rivers are diverting and canals are dug for creating new land for cropping.
 Hybridization and mutation for high yielding crops are done through genetic engineering and irradiation narrowing the selection and propagation wide range of species group.
 Crop related industries: Cultural methods, chemical fertilizer, pesticides, harvesting, processing, transportation, storage, and preservation, etc. their mechanization and motorization, added industrial effect on climate change.

 Selection of crop

-Cropping culture has significant influence on changing the environment.
-Careful management of crops and recycling of ingredients through biotic, edaphic and climatic environmental adaptability can minimize the detrimental effects of quick changes.
+Cropping culture has a significant influence on changing the environment.
+Careful management of crops and recycling of ingredients through biotic, edaphic, and climatic environmental adaptability can minimize the detrimental effects of quick changes.
 It needs appropriate research on humans’ activities for exploitation of nature and sympathy to the creation.